 Donald Trump & Putin Shake Hands At The G-20 Summit & Obviously, Everyone Is Mocking Them

-President Donald Trump and Russian President Vladimir Putin finally come face-to-face for a meeting at the G-20 Summit in Germany.
-They leaders’ handshake
+President Donald Trump and Russian President Vladimir Putin finally came face-to-face for a meeting at the G-20 Summit in Germany.
+Footage of their awkward handshake, posted to Facebook by Angela Merkel, is being widely mocked online, and we have the video here!

 Considering US President Donald Trump‘s previous meetings with world leaders, constituents have been waiting on the edge of their seats to see how he interacts with Russian President Vladimir Putin at the G-20 Summit on July 7.
+The public got the chance to see it happen courtesy of German Chancellor Angela Merkel, who allowed her official event photographer to wear a GoPro camera during the meeting.
+Amazing!
 While a reportedly close business ally of the president, Russia is also accused of interfering in the 2016 US presidential election.
 Would Trump greet Putin as a friend, or as a potential enemy?
 Well, it was friendly — a little too friendly, actually.

 JUST IN: First official photo of the Trump and Putin handshake. pic.twitter.com/dzQziowDlc